 My home has been burgled - what should I do?

-Next, speak to us, because we have a variety of support available that could help.
-For example, we have a range of items that can improve both your home’s security and your feelings of safety.
+Here at the Victim Care Service we have a variety of support available that could help both you and your family after experiencing burglary.
+Our range of low cost free security items are available to improve both your home’s security and you and your families’ feelings of safety.

-- secure your home as quickly as you can, and if you rent the property, tell the landlord about any repairs that need carrying out;
+- Secure your home as quickly as possible; and if you rent the property, tell the landlord about any repairs that need carrying out

 How can the Victim Care Service help?

-- provision of basic security items and advice on locks, repairs and security systems
+- Provision of basic security items and advice on safety and crime prevention